vatpac-technology/sops/docs/enroute/brisbane/ARL.md

 #### Airspace
 By default, WLM TCU owns the airspace from `SFC` to `F125`.

-An additional, non-standard TCU position
+An additional, non-standard TCU position may be activated for specific military exercises or events to control airspace above `F125`.
+When this happens, **WAH** owns the airspace above `F125` to the agreed upper limit.

-For specific military exercises or events, an additional TCU controller may log on, splitting the TCU vertically.
-In these situations, the controller will negotiate an upper limit with ARL(All) which works for both parties.
+!!! note

-When WLM TCU is active above `F125` by ad-hoc release, **WAH** owns the airspace above `F125`.
+    The upper limit of **WAH** must be coordinated with ARL *prior* to the position logging on.

 Refer to [Reclassifications](#reclassifications) for operations when WLM TCU is offline.